Jarred Vanderbilt

 Jarred Jakobi Vanderbilt (born April 3, 1999) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
-He played college basketball for the Kentucky Wildcats.
-In January 2017, Vanderbilt was selected as a McDonald's All-American.
-Vanderbilt is known for his great vertical jumping ability and his hustle.
+He was selected as a McDonald's All-American in high school.
+Vanderbilt played college basketball for the Kentucky Wildcats.
+He was selected by the Denver Nuggets in the second round of the 2018 NBA draft.

-Early life and high school career
+Early life

 Vanderbilt was born in Houston, Texas.
 He is the son of Gwendolyn and Robert Vanderbilt.
 He has two older brothers, Jamal and Robert, and three older sisters, Rean, Jenae, and Tasha.
 His father played basketball at Wiley College.
 His mother played at Xavier of Louisiana.
 His brother, Jamal, played at Texas-Tyler and sister, Jenae, played at UTSA.

 Vanderbilt attended Victory Prep Academy in Houston, Texas.
 As a senior, he averaged 28.5 points, 13.4 rebounds and 8.8 assists per game.

-Recruiting

 Vanderbilt was considered one of the best players in the 2017 recruiting class by Scout.com, Rivals.com and ESPN.
-On December 23, 2016 Vanderbilt committed to the Kentucky Wildcats.
+On December 23, 2016, Vanderbilt committed to the Kentucky Wildcats.